sorbet/sorbet/website/docs/error-reference.md

 ## 4019

-This error is only reported when running Sorbet with the `--stripe-mode` command line flag.
+This error is only reported when running Sorbet with the `--uniquely-defined-behavior` command line flag (formerly called `--stripe-mode`).

 A class defines behavior in multiple files when at least two files would need to be run in order to completely load that class.
 A class definition that only serves as a namespace for inner definitions is not considered to have behavior.
-For example, in this example module `A` has behavior in two files:
+For example, in this example module `A` has behavior in two files, and thus produces an error in this mode:

 ```ruby
 # -- file1.rb --